 Make sure you (or your subject) move(s) to different parts of the area where you’re shooting, and consider interacting with furniture, trees, and other objects.
 If you take all of your pics standing in the exact same spot, you might have a difficult time assembling your final multiplicity image and it may not look as impressive as it could.

 You can change up your pose and facial expression, jump in the air, lay on the floor—whatever you please.
-Some imaginative multiplicitors have even used the technique to create their own kind of tableau vivant, like a crime-show-worthy faux murder scene or really weird trip to the dentist (and yes, you can see both of those examples right over thisaway).
+Some imaginative multiplicitors have even used the technique to create their own kind of tableau vivant, like a crime-show-worthy faux murder scene or really weird trip to the dentist.

 Assembling your multiplicity pic

-Once you’ve snapped a bunch of fabulous photos, open one in the PicMonkey Editor.
+Once you’ve snapped a bunch of fabulous photos, open one in PicMonkey.
 You’ll add the rest of your pics to this one, so make sure the setting looks the way you want it to.

-Now head to the Overlays tab, and use the Add your own button to open another photo.
-Remove the background from your subject with the eraser on the overlay palette (check out our background eraser video tutorial for an in-depth look at the process, and zoom in to make sure you remove every last bit of background).
+Now head to the Photos & Video tab, and click the Add photo or video button to open another photo.
+Select your new photo and click Remove bkgnd from the Image Tools menu on the left (check out our background eraser video tutorial for an in-depth look at the process).
 Align your newly backgroundless subject with the photo underneath, then repeat the background-erase-and-place process with your other photos.
 That’s it!